-Course Title: ART METAL 1

-Stage 5 Subject: Industrial Technology (Metal)
+Course Title: ART METAL 1 RoSA Subject: Industrial Technology (Metal)

-Prerequisite: None

-Subject Cost: \$160 (includes one sterling silver ring)

-For more information: see Mr Philip
+Prerequisite: None Subject Cost: \$160 (includes one sterling silver ring) For more information: see Mr Philip

 About the Course: Students learn about different types of metal and their uses in practical and/or decorative applications.
-They will be working with silver and other ferrous and non-ferrous metals.
+They will be working with silver and other non-ferrous metals as well as ferrous metals.
 They will find out how these metals are cut and joined, hardened and softened, shaped and formed, coloured and polished.
 Skills include heat treatment, soldering, forming, planishing, forging, bending, riveting and more.
 Projects may include rings, silver jewellery, tableware, ornaments, outdoor accessories, forged work.